Posted on April 2, 2012 | Back to Movies and Television

 Ridley Scott's visually voluptuous film was stuffed with fairy tale imagery, including beautiful princesses, stately unicorns and a young Tom Cruise in shiny armor.
 Although the film suffered from poor pacing and a weak story, it still gets props for the sheer splendor of its fantasy world... including that infamous meadow polluted by an insane amount of pollen.

-Fractured Fairy Tales in The Rocky & Bullwinkle Show (1959-1964) These animated shorts still stand the test of time as one of the most amusing and definitely skewed versions of classic fairy tales.
+These animated shorts from the Rocky and Bullwinkle show (1959-1964) still stand the test of time as one of the most amusing and definitely skewed versions of classic fairy tales.
 Most amazing is how irreverent, sometimes downright grimm (apologies for the pun), this children's show was considering it was produced during the late 1950s and early 60s — hardly the most daring era in television.

 I include Ladyhawke as an example of the fairy tale film that really wasn't based on a fairy tale.
 Perhaps an example of early viral marketing, the production company (or elements within) claimed that the story of cursed shapeshifting lovers was based on a real legend from the Middle Ages.
 It wasn't... but it feels like it should be and the film is definitely an amusing fantasy.